 Personal injury claims of any kind are specific and require experience and careful attention to detail.
 Bicycle accident claims require further knowledge in areas such as bike traffic laws, prejudice against cyclists among jurors and drivers, bicycle manufacturers, parts and their relevant values, and a network of expert witnesses who are knowledgeable in bicycle-related matters such as motor vehicle physics and injury rehabilitation.

 The most important trait you want in a lawyer is relentless defense.
 Our team is dedicated to protecting your rights and securing the return of assets lost during your accident.
-Contact Estey & Bomberger today to discuss your case.
+Contact Estey & Bomberger in San Diego today to discuss your case.
+We also help clients with bicycle accident cases at our Riverside office as well as in San Bernardino.

 There are many excellent and worthwhile non-profit cycling organizations we support.
 We support Bikes 4 Kids Charity, grass-roots organization in National City, CA that gives bicycles to students with good behavior, good attendance and good grades.
 In most cases, the bike from Bikes 4 Kids Charity is the child’s first bicycle ever.